-Nursing Homes are publicly funded residences for older adults whose care needs involve supervision and nursing care such as medical care, dressing changes, medication management, etc. Nursing staff are available 24/7 to meet the care needs of your loved one, keeping them safe throughout the day and night.
+Nursing Homes are publicly funded residences for older adults whose care needs require supervision and nursing care.
+This can include medical care, dressing changes, medication management, etc. Nursing staff are available 24/7 to meet the care needs of your loved one, keeping them safe day and night.

-Furnishings as well as cooking, cleaning, and laundry are provided to residents as part of the accommodation charges.
+Cooking, cleaning, laundry, and furniture are included in the monthly fees.
 Fees are paid partially by the resident and partially by the government through the Long Term Care Program.
 Funding assistance is determined through a financial assessment.
-Costs do not exceed 85% of the resident's income, or 60% if in a partnership, and assets are not considered when the financial assessment is performed.
+Costs do not exceed 85% of the resident's income, or 60% if they are in a partnership.
+Assets aren’t taken into account as part of the financial assessment.
 Public nursing homes are an affordable option for someone whose care needs are high.

 Nova Scotia Nursing Homes will help explain the process for accessing a long-term care placement.
-To determine what the current wait times are for Nursing Homes in your area, please see this information on Nursing Home Facility Placement from Home – Wait Times.
+To find out what the current wait times are for Nursing Homes in your area, please see Nursing Home Facility Placement from Home – Wait Times.